 In Beliatore Village, it was those village craftsmen who aroused in young Jamini his initial interest in design and form.

-Jamini Roy Paintings:
+Jamini Roy Paintings

-Birth of Jamini Roy:
+Birth of Jamini Roy

 Jamini Roy was born in year 1887 in Belliatore villiage of Bankura district in state of West Bengal.

-Father of Jamini Roy- Ramtaran Roy:
+Father of Jamini Roy- Ramtaran Roy

-Jamini Roy’s father Ramtaran Roy was big landowner.
+Jamini Roy’s father Ramtaran Roy was a big landowner.
 Therefore, his family was financially in good condition.
-Ramtaran Roy also passionate about Art.
+Ramtaran Roy was also passionate about Art.
 When he was in government service, aiming to do something in Art he resigned from his job.
 So, we can say, Jamini got the legacy of Art from his father.
-He broad-minded dad & played very important role in Jamini’s life.
+His broad-minded dad & played very important role in Jamini’s life.
 He also agreed to send the son to Kolkata.

-Education of Jamini Roy:
+Education of Jamini Roy

-It’s said that, great people give the proof of his future work in early age.
-Similarly, at the age of 16 years Jamini Roy left his home and village & went to Kolkata.
+It’s said that great people give the proof of his future work in early age.
+Similarly, at 16 years, Jamini Roy left his home and village & went to Kolkata.
 In year 1903, Jamini taken admission in Government College of Art.

-Learning of Western Academic Technique:
+Learning of Western Academic Technique

 Here in the art College, Jamini diligently learned and became proficient in the Western academic technique.
 The encouragement and admiration of Principal Darcy Brown, form the primary skills of Jamini Roy in his life.

-Career of Jamini Roy:
+Career of Jamini Roy

 Jamini Roy took the diploma in fine arts in the year of 1908.
 He became the proficient in the Modern artwork he learned in his College.
 But, afterwards he came to know that he doesn’t have interested in Modern style of Art.
-Therefore, he concentrated on Indian style without caring the revenue & earning.
-Thereafter he left college and earned success as a portrait painter in oil.
+Therefore, he concentrated on Indian style without caring about the revenue & earning.
+Thereafter, he left college and earned success as a portrait painter in oil.

-Portait painter to Traditional Indian Art:
+Portrait painter to Traditional Indian Art

-Jamini Roy’s thoughts for Bengali Art:
+Jamini Roy’s thoughts for Bengali Art

-First thing is that, normal people’s lifestyle business can be kept in front of World.
+First thing is that normal people’s lifestyle business can be kept in front of World.

-Second thing is that, our art can be made available for anyone.
+Second thing is that our art can be made available for anyone.

 Third thing is that, World understands the Importance of Indian Art.

-Jamini Roy Painting Style- Kalighat style of paintings:
+Jamini Roy Painting Style- Kalighat style of paintings

 Jamini adapted the Kalighat style.
 Therefore, thereafter we can see his paintings with Kalighat style of paintings.
-In decade of 1930 he got the fruit for his hard work.
-Because, people started loving his paintings.
+In the decade of 1930, he got the fruit for his hard work.
+Because people started loving his paintings.

-Jamini Roy Paintings for Sale on Kolkata Roads:
+Jamini Roy Paintings for Sale on Kolkata Roads

 After some interval, his paintings representing the indigenous traditional Kalighat style as well as Vishnupur’s Terakota style of painting.